-In 2012 Michigan passed a provision for an optional post-election audit.
+In 2012, Michigan passed a provision for an optional post-election audit.
 See, M.C.L.A. § 168.31a.
 As amended in 2018, the statute stipulates that audit procedures “include reviewing the documents, ballots, and procedures used during an election,” explicitly including a partial “audit of the results.”
 Although statute does not specify, the procedures have required this audit of results to be a hand count.
-See, M.C.L.A.§ 168.644f, and the Michigan Post-Election Audit Manual.
+See, Michigan Post-Election Audit Manual.

-Unless otherwise specified, statutory references are to Michigan Post-Election Audit Manual
+Unless otherwise specified, references are to the Michigan Post-Election Audit Manual.

 Voting Systems Used